gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideValidation.md

   private String name;
 </pre>

-<h3>Creating a Validator Factory</h3>
+### Creating a Validator Factory

-<p>A validator factory is required to bootstrap the validation process.
-To create a validator factory you must make a
-class which extends <tt>AbstractGwtValidatorFactory</tt> and implements the <tt>createValidator()</tt> method.
-This method should return the validator object which will be used to perform the validation.</p>
+A validator factory is required to bootstrap the validation process.
+To create a validator factory you must make a class which extends `AbstractGwtValidatorFactory` and implements the `createValidator()` method.
+This method should return the validator object which will be used to perform the validation.

-<p>Luckily, you do not need to implement the validator yourself because GWT can generate one for you.
-In order to generate
-a validator simply define an interface which extends <tt>Validator</tt> and contains a <tt>@GwtValidation</tt> annotation.
+Luckily, you do not need to implement the validator yourself because GWT can generate one for you.
+In order to generate a validator simply define an interface which extends `Validator` and contains a `@GwtValidation` annotation.
-This annotation requires you to list all classes that will be validated on the client side.</p>
+This annotation requires you to list all classes that will be validated on the client side.

 <pre class="prettyprint">
 public final class SampleValidatorFactory extends AbstractGwtValidatorFactory {